-This episode had it all, from solid stand-alone sketches to the above-mentioned through-line story to a meta moment which is another favorite technique used in comedy.
+This episode had it all, from solid stand-alone sketches to the through-line story mentioned above to a meta moment which is another favorite technique used in comedy.
 Now it's time to stop talking about how much I liked the episode and start sharing what I saw as I give you...

 The Wicker Breakdown:

-- Robert Klein then opens the show with a very funny monolog/routine about how he moved from New York City to rural New York back when he attended college.
+Robert Klein then opens the show with a hilarious monolog/routine about how he moved from New York City to rural New York back when he attended college.

-- Frogs Look at Films is a French Film review show that discussed the genius of Jerry Lewis, complete with a transition to a parody sketch called The Nutty Air Traffic Controller where Robert Klein does an impression of Lewis who accidentally thwarts a terrorist plane with his ineptness as an air traffic controller.
+Frogs Look At Films is a French Film review show that discussed the genius of Jerry Lewis, complete with a transition to a parody sketch called The Nutty Air Traffic Controller where Robert Klein did an impression of Lewis who accidentally thwarts a terrorist plane with his ineptness as an air traffic controller.

-- Jane and Gilda then play to pot smoking housewives.
-The sketch starts with your traditional pot humor about paranoia and being confused but then in the middle of the bit we start to hear a weird sound.
+Jane and Gilda then play to pot smoking housewives.
+The sketch starts with your traditional pot humor about paranoia and being confused but later, in the middle of the bit, we start to hear a weird sound.
 At first, it's unclear what this sound is supposed to be until even the actresses break character to investigate.
-They call in Belushi and then the director but no one knows what the source of the sound is.
+They call in Belushi and then the director, but no one knows what the source of the sound is.

 My favorite thing about this episode was how it was a pretty good show up until Jane broke in with the breaking news about the lobsters.
 From that moment on this became a great episode that will live on in my memories.
 Once again this is going to be a hard one to judge because all three of my favorite moments could top the list, each for different reasons.